How to Select

 5. Fire Safety

-Many people desire a gun safe is to keep your firearms safe from fire damage.
+An additional advantage of a gun safe is to keep your firearms safe from fire damage.
 If this is you, make sure that you are purchasing a fire-proof gun safe, and that you understand the insulation of the safe.
 Look at the type and thickness of the lining, how it is attached to the walls of the safe, and whether there are any gaps.
 Fire insulation such as gypsum has been highly effective: the gypsum emits steam when heated that helps to cool the air within the safe, keeping your firearms from melting even when surrounded by flames.

 A safe’s weight is also a solid indicator of its fire safety.
 A heavier safe is likely using more or thicker layers of insulation than a lighter safe of the same dimensions.
 A safe should protect against temperatures of at least 1200 degrees Fahrenheit for at least an hour.